approvals/ApprovalTests.cpp/doc/UsingCppUTest.md

 This section describes the various ways of using Approval Tests with CppUTest.

+**Note:** Approval Tests's use of STL objects triggers test failures from CppUTest's memory-leak checking, and so our integration with CppUTest currently **turns of its memory leak checks**.

 **Note:** Approval Tests has some specific build requirements if it is built with the [Ninja build generator](https://ninja-build.org/). **If you use Ninja with Approval Tests, special care is needed when setting up builds**, to avoid compilation errors or test failures.
 If you have any problems with this, please